martinpihrt/OSPy-plugins/plugins/air_temp_humi/README.md

 * Humidity for output ON:
   Humidity value for output switched to on.

+* Maximum run time in activate:
+  Maximum duration when activating the output (in minutes and seconds).
+After this time, the output will turn off regardless of other events (conditions).

 * Humidity for output OFF:
   Humidity value for output switched to off.